theo-armour/2025/blog/2025-09-02-homespun-journalism.md

-# 2025-09-01 Homespun Writing
+# 2025-09-01 Collecting Homespun Writing

-## What is Homespun Journalism?
+## What is Homespun Writing?

 Homespun writing refers to a style of prose or storytelling that is the way most people write in daily life.
 It is informal, personal, and often anecdotal.
 It may lack the polish and structure of professional writing, but it has a charm and authenticity that comes from its unfiltered nature.

 ## Vision

-A dream of mine is to capture, collect and keep homespun writing:
+My dream is to capture, collect, and preserve homespun writing — the voices of ordinary people documenting their lives in their own words.

-* Repositories of the stories of people.
+**What we're gathering:**

+* **Personal narratives** — The everyday stories that people tell about their experiences, struggles, joys, and observations
-* Bits and pieces of text written by normal people in the normal ways they write.
+* **Unfiltered expression** — Text written by regular people in the natural ways they communicate, without editorial polish or academic pretension
-* Collections of thoughts of ordinary people reflecting upon about their lives.
+* **Reflective moments** — The thoughts and insights of ordinary individuals as they make sense of their lives, communities, and times

-All the thoughts are kept on a repository on Github.
-From here they may be curated and published in various ways.
-They are open source and licensed to be freely reused.
-They may be backed up to the Internet Archives.
+**The approach:**

+All collected writing is housed in an open-source repository on GitHub, creating a living archive of contemporary human experience.
+From this central collection, materials can be curated and published in various formats — digital collections, themed anthologies, or historical compilations.

+**Our commitment:**

+Every contribution is freely licensed for reuse, ensuring these voices remain accessible to researchers, writers, and future generations.
+Regular backups to the Internet Archive provide additional preservation, safeguarding these personal histories against digital loss.

+**Why this matters:**

+In an age of algorithmic feeds and corporate media, authentic human voices risk being lost.
+This project ensures that the real thoughts, experiences, and perspectives of everyday people are preserved — not as data points, but as the irreplaceable human stories they are.

+We build a repository of human experience, one small voice at a time.

 ## Characteristics of Homespun Journalism